 Crossing Tracks

 I was feeling good at the time as I had just wrapped up my second year in music school and had neatly aced my most recent performance guitar jury.
 But it was time for change as I had been living, studying and working in dormitories for two years and I was running out of money to stay in college any longer.
 I needed to return to the common labor workforce for a couple of years before I could resume university studies.
 A fast track welding course and a lucky break led to an interview which went well enough to land my first job working as a weldor building and repairing boat docks and ramps on Possum Kingdom Lake.
 I had a feeling I was going to enjoy being a weldor plying the waters of the lake on the Argo Barge, and I did.
-It was the most enjoyable common-laborer job of all I ever worked at.
+It was the most enjoyable common-laborer job of all I ever worked at, hands down.

 Many thanks to Rapolas Gražys for agreeing to provide these beautiful creations to add to my musical instrument arsenal as it is being rebuilt from scratch after the fire.
 My apologies, Rapolas, for being so unvideogenic.